Attraction 20 / 34

 Exhibits

 The museum has three floors, covering a total of 350,000 sq ft or 32,520 sq m.
-It has more than 800 exhibits and over 2,000 interactive units.
-The museum attracts close to 2 million visitors per year.
+It has more than eight hundred exhibits and over two thousand interactive units.
+The museum attracts close to two million visitors per year.

-Among the many exhibits are a WWII German U-505 submarine, an Apollo 8 Commando Module (the first manned spacecraft to orbit the moon), a cantilevered Boeing, a WWII British Spitfire and a 1914 Ford Model T.
+Among the many exhibits are a WWII German U-505 submarine, an Apollo 8 Commando Module (the first manned spacecraft to orbit the moon), a Boeing, a WWII British Spitfire and a replica of the plane used by the Wright Brothers for their first flight.

-The energy section includes a reconstruction of a 1933 Illinois coal mine which allows people to descend 50 ft into the mine.
+The energy section includes a reconstruction of a 1933 Illinois coal mine, which allows people to descend fifty feet (15 meters) into the mine.
 It was the first exhibit of the museum, but it is still one of the main attractions.
-In the environmental section you have an interactive display explaining the ozone layer and pollution.

-Attractions change over time, to get the latest information check out the website of the Museum of Science and Industry www.msichicago.org.
+Attractions change over time, to get the latest information check out the website of the Museum of Science and Industry msichicago.org.